RIDE THE ANCIENT SILK ROAD

 Guide languages: English, Russian, Kyrgyz

-Departing: Bishkek, Kyrgyzstan, pick up from airport included if arriving on suggested flight.
+Departing: Bishkek, Kyrgyzstan, pick up from airport included if arriving on recommended flight.

 Weight Limit: Maximum of 85kg/187lbs